Shared Grandkids Guest Room Makeover On A Budget

 Update June 2020

-If you have any questions about this room makeover, please leave them in the comment section below or the Contact Me tab at the top.
+Thanks for stopping by the Interior Frugalista today!
+I hope you were inspired by this room makeover.
+If you have any questions, please leave them in the comment section below or the Contact Me tab at the top to drop me an email.
 I love hearing from you!

-If you enjoyed this budget-friendly shared kid's room makeover, I'd be so thankful if you shared it with a friend and pinned it to your kid's room ideas board on Pinterest.
+If you enjoyed this budget-friendly shared kid's room makeover, I'd be so thankful if you shared it with a friend and pinned it to your Kids Room Ideas or Budget Room Makeovers board on Pinterest.

 I share my projects at these inspiring link parties.